Journey this way, youngling, and a Jedi you will become… with these amazing Star Wars party ideas.

 Another fun detail on the sit down party table was the laminated inserts I created to fit inside the plates.
 I made these using images from the Lego website.
 If I can find more square plates, this is a trick I’ll use again, because it really helped incorporate the theme right across the table.
 Finally, there were mini-signs saying “Eat well young Jedi” and “Hungry, you are”.

 Photography by Silvergum Photography.

-Get the look with The Complete Star Wars Party Plan, full of amazing Star Wars party ideas, and available for instant download.
+Invite the little Jedi to your own Star Wars party with a printable Star Wars invitation.
+Or get the whole party look with The Complete Star Wars Party Plan, full of amazing Star Wars party ideas, and available for instant download.